-- We develop the first systematic framework for effective layout generation for vertical channel devices. - Layout efficiencies of several variations of VGAA, VDG, LGAA and FinFET are compared, including area and intracell wirelength.
-Impact of design rules on design benchmarks are also evaluated systematically.
+- We develop the first heuristics for effective layout generation for vertical channel devices. - Layout efficiencies of several variations of VGAA, VDG, LGAA and FinFET are compared, including area and intra-cell wire length.
+Impact of design constraints on design benchmarks are also evaluated systematically. - Cell-level area with intra-cell congestion estimation and chip-level area post placement and routing are both evaluated to compare VGAA and LGAA.

 The rest of the paper is organized as follows.
-In Section II, variations of VGAA devices, efficient/inefficient vertical structures, and wirelength optimizations are introduced.
+In Section II, variations of VGAA devices, efficient/inefficient vertical structures are described, followed by detail layout implementations such as wire length optimizations and bottom contact placement.
 The cell bipartite graph representation and minimum chaining algorithm will be demonstrated in Section III.
 Section IV presents the design rules evaluation and experimental results on the proposed method.
-Finally a conclusion is drawn in Section V.
+Finally conclusions are presented in Section V.